NVlabs/L4P/README.md

 ## Limitations and Future improvements
 * Our approach is limited to 224 x 224 resolution.
 * The depth, camera poses and 3D tracks are generated using different heads in a feedforward manner.
-So they are might not be perfectly consistent with each other.
+So they might not be perfectly consistent with each other.
 * Our current implementation of pose-alignment between overlapping windows is done on CPU, so a bit slow.
 A faster version is coming soon.

 ## References